joaohfrodrigues/workshop-local-rag/README.md

 - Explore extending the RAG pipeline with custom data.
 - Experiment with different prompting techniques.
 - Try to pump the performance by using cloud models.
+- Interpret the prompt and enable different actions turning your assistant into an agent.

 ## References